PhotoPay/photopay-ios/README.md

 For the list of all available configuration methods see [`MBMrtdDetector`](http://photopay.github.io/photopay-ios/Classes/MBMrtdDetector.html) doc, and for available result content see [`MBMrtdDetectorResult`](http://photopay.github.io/photopay-ios/Classes/MBMrtdDetectorResult.html) doc.

-# Creating customized build of BlinkID SDK
+# Creating customized build of PhotoPay SDK

 If your final app size is too large, you can create a customised build of _MicroBlink.framework_ and _MicroBlink.bundle_ which will contain only features and resources that you really need.

-In order to create customised build of BlinkID SDK, you first need to download the static distribution of BlinkID SDK.
-A valid production licence key is required in order to gain access to the download link of BlinkID SDK static distribution.
+In order to create customised build of PhotoPay SDK, you first need to download the static distribution of PhotoPay SDK.
+A valid production licence key is required in order to gain access to the download link of PhotoPay SDK static distribution.
 Once you have a valid production licence key, please contact our [support team](http://help.microblink.com) and ask them to provide you with the download link.
-After they give you access to the static distribution of BlinkID SDK, you will be able to download it from you account at [MicroBlink Developer Dashboard](https://www.microblink.com/login).
+After they give you access to the static distribution of PhotoPay SDK, you will be able to download it from you account at [MicroBlink Developer Dashboard](https://www.microblink.com/login).

-The static distribution of BlinkID SDK is a large zip file (several hundred megabytes) which contains static libraries of BlinkID SDK's native code, all assets and resources and a script which will create the customised build for you.
+The static distribution of PhotoPay SDK is a large zip file (several hundred megabytes) which contains static libraries of BlinkID SDK's native code, all assets and resources and a script which will create the customised build for you.

 ### Prerequisites for creating customised build